Dr. Shari Shamsavari has over 30 years of volunteer and professional experience in teaching her societal changing methods.

 - Quatrieme Degree, Institute Francais de Teheran

-- 2016: Reaching Children at the US/Mexico Border: The Politics of Social Reform Published in English and Spanish by Ediciones de La Noche, Guadalajara, Jalisco
+- 2016: Reaching Children at the US/Mexico Border: The Politics of Social Reform Published in Spanish by Ediciones de La Noche, Guadalajara, Jalisco

 - 2015: Contributing Author The Sage Encyclopedia of Theory in Counseling and Psychotherapy